Deryk Engelland: Pittsburgh Penguins (2007–2014)

 After more than six years in the minor leagues, the 27-year-old Engelland made his NHL debut on November 10, 2009, against the Boston Bruins.
 He played a total of nine games with Pittsburgh and recorded two assists.
 With Wilkes-Barre/Scranton, he appeared in 71 games and scored 11 points.

 Engelland praised the Penguins for their efforts to develop his skills as a physical defenceman; he played his first full NHL season came in 2010–11.
 Engelland appeared in 63 games for the Penguins and scored his first NHL goal on November 12, 2010, against the Tampa Bay Lightning.
 During the season, the Penguins signed Engelland to a three-year contract extension through the 2013–14 season and which paid him an average of $566,700 per season.

-In his second season, 2011–12, Engelland appeared in 73 games for Pittsburgh and improved to 4 goals and 13 assists.
+On December 20, 2011, Engelland delivered a hit to the head of Chicago Blackhawks forward Marcus Krüger, who suffered a concussion as a result, resulting in a three game suspension for Engelland.
+He ended the 2011–12 playing in 73 games for Pittsburgh and improved to 4 goals and 13 assists for 17 points.

 When a labour dispute delayed the start of the 2012–13 NHL season, Engelland opted to sign with Rosenborg IHK in Norway's GET-ligaen.
 He played 15 games for Rosenborg where he recorded 9 points before returning to Pittsburgh when the NHL resumed operation.
 In 42 games with the Penguins, Engelland had 6 assists.

 In his fourth NHL season, 2013–14, Engelland posted a career high of six goals (and added six assists) in a campaign where the Penguins occasionally played him at forward.
 Though a regular in the Penguins line-up, Engelland was typically used in limited role.